Assessments

 Overview

 Here’s the premise.
-You will take the role of a real-world geographic data scientist tasked to explore datasets on the San Francisco Bay Area (often just called the Bay Area) and find useful insights for a variety of city decision-makers.
-It does not matter if you have never been to the Bay Area.
+You will take the role of a real-world geographic data scientist tasked to explore datasets on Los Angeles and find useful insights for a variety of city decision-makers.
+It does not matter if you have never been to the Los Angeles.
 In fact, this will help you focus on what you can learn about the city through the data, without the influence of prior knowledge.
-Furthermore, the assessment will not be marked based on how much you know about the San Francisco Bay Area but instead about how much you can show you have learned through analysing data.
+Furthermore, the assessment will not be marked based on how much you know about Los Angeles but instead about how much you can show you have learned through analysing data.
 You will need contextualise your project by highlighting the opportunities and limitations of ‘old’ and ‘new’ forms of spatial data and reference relevant literature.

 What is a Computational Essay?

-• Maximum of 1,000 words (ordinary text) (references do not contribute to the word count).
+Maximum of 1,000 words of ordinary text (references do not contribute to the word count).
 You should answer the specified questions within the narrative.
 The questions should be included within a wider analysis.

 There are three kinds of elements in a computational essay: